 Our multi-age elementary program promotes the collaborative learning so characteristic for this age group, and creates a social dynamic that supports the growth of a kind and inclusive community of lifelong learners.
 The interconnected, advanced curriculum cultivates interest and curiosity.
-The Montessori materials facilitate the natural transition to abstract thinking and allow children to practice the intellectual exercise needed to advance academically and the be a successful member of a community of learners.
+The Montessori materials facilitate the natural transition to abstract thinking and allow children to practice the intellectual exercise needed to advance academically and be a successful member of a community of learners.

 6 Years Old to 11 Years Old (Grades 1–5)